Chapter 6: Introduction to Class Templates in C++

 }

 The definition of the copy constructor starts with the keyword template followed by the template type parameter declaration.
-Then we specify the template class MyStore<T>, followed by the scope resolution operator indicating the copy constructor is a member of the template class MyStore<T>.
-Then we specify the copy constructor’s name, which is the same as the class name MyStore.
-The parameter to the copy constructor needs special attention.
-A copy constructor’s parameter must be passed by reference and not pass by value.
-Pass by value would require the input object to be copied into the function parameter, which would require another copy constructor, and soon it will get into a spiral copy operation leading to stack overflow.
-Also, notice the const qualifier to ensure the copy constructor does not modify the object from which it is copying.
-In the copy constructor body, we are copying the length of the store from the input object to the current object.
-Then the memory is allocated for the required number of elements (len number of elements) using the malloc() library function.
-Finally, the content of the memory pointed to by the store pointer of the input object is copied into the memory pointed by the store pointer of the current object.
+Then we specify the template class MyStore<T>, followed by the scope resolution operator indicating the copy constructor is a member of the template class.
+Note that a copy constructor’s parameter must be passed by reference and not by value — passing by value would require the input object to be copied into the function parameter, which would trigger another copy constructor call, leading to infinite recursion and a stack overflow.
+The const qualifier ensures the copy constructor does not modify the object from which it is copying.
+In the copy constructor body, we copy the length of the store from the input object, then allocate memory for the required number of elements, and finally copy the content of the memory pointed to by the store pointer of the input object into the current object.

 In the next section, we will learn how to declare and define the copy assignment operator.